monerodocs/md/docs/cold-storage/offline-transaction-signing.md

-# Offline Signing
+# Offline Transaction Signing

+!!! warning
+    This is **NOT** necessarily the recommended cold storage setup, due to high complexity, large room for errors and employing a general purpose computer for transaction signing (even if offline).

+    Published for educational purposes only to understand "what would it take to sign offline".

+    It is generally better to use a hardware wallet like Trezor or Ledger.

+    Opinions may vary.

+!!! note
+    This is a guest tutorial contributed by [crocket](https://github.com/crocket).

-Offline signing involves
+Offline transaction signing involves:

-* Creating an unsigned transaction on a view-only wallet
+* Creating an unsigned transaction on an online, view-only wallet
 * Moving the unsigned transaction to an offline machine
-* Signing the unsigned transaction on an offline wallet
+* Signing the unsigned transaction on an offline machine
-* Moving the signed transaction to a view-only wallet
+* Moving the signed transaction back to online, view-only wallet
 * Broadcasting the transaction

-It is securer than a hardware wallet connected to an online computer via a USB cable.
-It is also more versatile than a hardware wallet.

 ## Creating a new offline wallet

-Constructing a new offline wallet is done by executing
+Constructing a new offline wallet is done by executing:

 ```
 monero-wallet-cli --generate-new-wallet /path/to/wallet-file
 ```

 on an offline machine.
 Record the seed on paper by executing `seed` on the offline wallet.

 ## Creating a new offline wallet with seed offset passphrase